Frequently asked questions

 Ultrasound is considered a supplement to mammography.
 The two radiologists reviewing your mammograms will decide if you need additional tests, such as ultrasound.

-Is the radiation dose harmful?
+Is the radiation dose from a mammogram harmful?

-Each mammogram involves a very low radiation dose, and the health risks from mammography are considered minimal.
 You can read more about radiation safety in diagnostic imaging, including mammography, on the Norwegian Radiation and Nuclear Safety Authority.

 I have a family history of breast cancer – when should I start having mammograms?